 Obsessive-compulsive disorder (OCD) is a long-lasting condition that affects about 1 in 40 adults and 1 in 100 children in the United States.
-General psychiatrist Diana Ghelber, MD, treats OCD in patients of all ages at her private practice, the Institute for Advanced Psychiatry in Fort Worth, Texas.
-If you think you have OCD, call or book an appointment online today.
+General psychiatrist Diana Ghelber, MD, treats OCD in patients of all ages at her private practice, the Institute for Advanced Psychiatry in Fort Worth & Granbury, Texas.
+If you think you have OCD, call the Institute for Advanced Psychiatry.

 Obsessive-compulsive disorder (OCD) is a common condition characterized by a pattern of unwanted, intrusive thoughts (obsessions) and repetitive behaviors (compulsions).

 These obsessions and compulsions lead to significant distress and interfere with all aspects of your life, including work, school, and relationships.